utelecon/utelecon.github.io/src/pages/en/articles/copyright/basic.md

 Moral rights of the author are rights that protect the moral interests of authors.
 Since a work is an expression of the author's thoughts and feelings, the author's moral interests may be damaged if, for example, the work is published without permission or if the content is changed without permission.
 That is why protection is provided.
 For example, the following rights are available.

-&lt;Table 2: Moral rights&gt; (Prepared with reference to the Agency for Cultural Affairs' Copyright Textbook, p.
+&lt;Table 2: Moral rights&gt; (Prepared with reference to p.13 of the Agency for Cultural Affairs' "[Copyright Textbook](https://www.bunka.go.jp/seisaku/chosakuken/seidokaisetsu/pdf/93293301_01.pdf)" (in Japanese), p.
 13)

 |Type of Right|Explanation|Example|
 |:---:|:---|:---|